tylerhuntington/biositing-docs/docs/user-guide/rest-api.md

 END BLOCK COMMENT--->

 ## Resources

-**Renewable Diesel & SAF Plants** - Identifiers (i.e. name, address, latitude, longitude, etc.) and properties (capacity, operational status) of renewable diesel and SAF plants in the continental U.S.
+In the Biositing API, resources refer to specific types of data in the tool that can be accessed programatically with a URI endpoint.
+Currently
+supported endpoints (v1 of the REST API) include the following:

 ### `ethanol_biorefineries`